 In Samsung Phones

 You can clean the Android system cache.
 This process varies from phone to phone.
-In Samsung phones, power off your smartphone and then, press and hold Volume Up+ power button+ home button at the same time to get into Recovery mode (Note that pressing the volume up button will launch Odin mode, and to get out you’ll need to press and hold all the buttons until it reboots).
+In Samsung phones, power off your smartphone and then, press and hold the Volume Up+ power button+ home button at the same time to get into Recovery mode (Note that pressing the volume up button will launch Odin mode, and to get out you’ll need to press and hold all the buttons until it reboots).

 Inside the recovery mode, choose the “Wipe Cache Partition” option by pressing the volume down button to scroll down.
 Then select it by pressing the power button.
 This will wipe your system cache.
 Then select “Reboot System Now” and press the power button.
 This will reboot the phone.
 There are many hidden features like this on Android, you can learn more about them here.